 In addition, I have served as a Distinguished Fellow at the Fowler Center for Business as an Agent of World Benefit at Case Western Reserve’s Weatherhead School of Management.
 With my colleagues at the Fowler Center, we wrote a book : Flourishing Enterprise: The New Spirit of Business which was published in 2014 by Stanford University Press.
 The book explores how reflective practices can increase our sense of connectedness to ourselves and others, and in so doing, contribute to flourishing teams, organizations, and larger systems.

-My husband and I have two wonderful young adult children who keep us honest and keep us laughing.
+My husband and I have two wonderful adult children who we love dearly.
 As a family, we try our best to walk our talk, do excellent work every day, and keep a sense of humor.
-In our free time, we have worked hard with a number of others to start a new 57-acre CSA farm in our community of Woodbridge, CT (see www.massarofarm.org ).
-I also enjoy hiking, biking, reading, playing the flute and piano, and spending time with family and friends.
+In my free time, I enjoy supporting our local 57-acre CSA farm (see www.massarofarm.org ) where I am currently on the board.
+I also enjoy hiking, working out on the elliptical machine, reading, doing puzzles, playing the flute and piano, and spending time with family and friends.